 architectural drawings on a small adu kit build with a little house sitting on the table

-The idea of kit home homes isn’t new.
+The idea of kit homes isn’t new.
 Companies have been selling them for decades as a low-cost solution for housing.
 The idea of ADUs isn’t new, either.
-So, it’s not surprising that many companies are now marketing their kits as the ideal solution for DIY-friendly ADUs.
-(Two other ways to build an ADU are traditional ground-up construction or buying a prefab or modular solution.
-We compare those two options here.)
+So, it’s unsurprising that many companies are now marketing their kits as the ideal solution for DIY-friendly ADUs.

 A Note About Laws

 State, city, and county regulations vary, which is why you should check to see if you can even build an ADU in the first place.
 Some lot coverage might limit size.
-The California State code, for example, has a minimum size for ADUs of 150 square feet.
+The California State code, for example, has a minimum size for ADUs of 150 square feet (13.94 square meters).

 Companies That Make ADU Kits